ChanthMiao/ghc-wiki-mirror/Functional-dependencies-in-GHC/Key-examples/FunDep-improvement-vs-instance-selection.md

 [W] AddNat chi        (S y')  (S (S z'))
 ```

-There would have to be some sort of (non-strict) consistency condition on the instances, such that if any of the disjuncts matched, their improvement would make the result matchable for the other disjuncts.
+There would have to be some sort of (non-strict) consistency condition on the instances, such that if any of the disjuncts matched, it would be only to the same instance (and thereby their improvement would make the result matchable for the other disjuncts).

 **Extension:** We might try to relax (A) -- but this sounds hard: